ehendrix23/tesla_dashcam/README.rst

     - The intermediate files will be deleted once the complete video file is created.
 This can be disabled through option --keep-intermediate
     - Set FULLSCREEN back as the default layout
     - Added a default font path for Linux systems
+    - Fixed (I believe) cygwin path for fonts.
     - Help output (-h) will show what default value is for each parameter
     - Cleaned up help output
     - Added --version to get the version number
-    - Releases will now also include self-contained executable for MacOS and Windows (located on github)
+    - Releases will now be bundled in a ZIP file (Windows) or a DMG file (MacOS) with self-contained executables in them.
+This means Python does not need to be installed anymore (located on github)
+    - ffmpeg executable binary for Windows and MacOS added into respective bundle.
+    - Default path for ffmpeg will be set to same path as tesla_dashcam is located in, if not exist then default will be based that ffmpeg is part of PATH.